axmolengine/axmol/cmake/README.md

 ##### Deployment Target

-As explained above, pass this on the command line so both the app the cocos-re are built using the same version:
+As explained above, pass this on the command line so both the app the engine-x are built using the same version:

 For iOS pass `-DCMAKE_XCODE_ATTRIBUTE_IPHONEOS_DEPLOYMENT_TARGET=version`, where `version` is `9.0`, `10.0`, etc.